 Material and Methods

 The work was carried out as part of the ALT-project (Amazonian Landscapes in Transition 2022-2025) of the AMAP/CIRAD lab/research unit.
-The ALT-project sIt aims to show climate change related impacts on the regeneration potential in the forest understory, and canopy tree dynamics.
-In this framework, other environmental variables, such as soil, must be considered to draw conclusions/correlations with forest indicators.
-The sampling will also contribute to the PhD thesis of Vincyane Badouard about environmental determinants of the spatial distribution of understorey species in tropical forests.
+The ALT-project looks at how climate change impacts the regeneration potential in the forest understory and canopy tree dynamics.
+More specifically, our project will contribute to the PhD thesis of Vincyane Badouard about environmental determinants of the spatial distribution of understorey species in tropical forests.
 The pit data campaign took place within the master's degree module “Forêts tropicales humides” of 2023.
 Another campaign was conducted in 2022 in the same context (auger data).
 In this paper we only describe the methodology of the pit data sampling we conducted within our own project.
 To look at the methodology for auger data sampling, see (cite the article the last year group made).
-All the data are available on .
+All the data are available on GitHub.

 Study site